SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/AdvaArcGaea.md

-# Adva "Zephyr" Anil | Gaea Saga Journey
+# Adva "Zephyr" Anil | Gaea Arc Journey
 <sub> **_I do what I know is right, without hesitation._** <sub>
 ## Structure
 **Starting State**: Training for combat alongside Imbra, living with Rai, Arete, and Imbra in the Amazon Rainforest, isolated from the world and silently regretting her past actions.